cristian931/T-ARDIS/README.md

 # Target - Adverse Reaction Database Integrated Search
-This repository contain all the file necessary to download, compute and statistically validate the pairwise interaction between Drug side effects and Drug Targets
+This repository contains all the file necessary to download, compute and statistically validate the pairwise interaction between Drug side effects and Drug Targets

 In order to make it works a couple of pre-processing steps are necessary.